AIX Monitoring

 Architecture IBM Power Systems (POWER7 and later)

-Network One TCP port for Prometheus scrape (9100), outbound HTTP/HTTPS to Loki
+Network Prometheus scrape ports (9100 for AIX-exporter, exporter port for power-hmc), outbound HTTP/HTTPS to Loki

 Backends Prometheus 2.x or 3.x · Grafana Loki 2.x or 3.x